Marisa Abela

 Marisa Gabrielle Abela (born 7 December 1996) is a British actress.
-On television, Abela gained attention for her leading role as Yasmin, an ambitious investment banker in the BBC Two / HBO drama series Industry (2020–present) for which she won the British Academy Television Award for Best Actress.
-She is also known for her recurring role in the Sky One political thriller series COBRA (2020).
-She portrayed Amy Winehouse in the biographical drama film Back to Black (2024), and appeared in Steven Soderbergh's spy drama Black Bag (2025).
+On television, Abela gained prominence through her role in the BBC Two / HBO drama Industry (2020–present), for which she won the British Academy Television Award for Best Actress.
+She also had a recurring role in the Sky One political thriller COBRA (2020).
+She portrayed Amy Winehouse in the biographical film Back to Black (2024), and appeared in Steven Soderbergh's spy drama Black Bag (2025).
 Abela was named a 2023 Screen International Star of Tomorrow and received a nomination for the BAFTA Rising Star Award.

 Early life and education

-Marisa Gabrielle Abela was born on 7 December 1996 in Brighton to actress Caroline Gruber and director Angelo Abela and grew up in Rottingdean with her older brother Jack.

-Her father is of Maltese and Libyan descent, and her mother is of Ashkenazi Jewish ancestry.
+Marisa Gabrielle Abela was born on 7 December 1996 in Brighton to her mother actress Caroline Gruber who is an actress, primarily stage, featuring in many National Theatre productions, and who Abela credits as being a primary inspiration as a young girl, and her father director Angelo Abela and grew up in Rottingdean with her older brother Jack.
+Her father is of Maltese Libyan descent, and her mother is of Ashkenazi Jewish ancestry.
 They divorced when Abela was four years old.

 She attended Roedean School on a drama scholarship and took drama classes with the Theatre Workshop.
-She decided to pursue acting.
 She went on to graduate from the Royal Academy of Dramatic Art (RADA) in 2019.